oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ```

-For the experimentation in this tutorial, it will be very useful to configure the Kibana interface for Elasticsearch, which will allow visualizations of the Elasticsearch data.
+For the experimentation in this tutorial, configure the Kibana interface for Elasticsearch, which will allow visualizations of the Elasticsearch data.
 Edit `docker-compose/docker-compose.yml` and add the Kibana service like this:

 ```yml